Weltraumschaf/JUberblog/src/site/markdown/installation.md

 4.  _templates_:  Here  are   the  [Freemarker][freemarker]  templates  used  to
 generate the static HTML.

-More information about  a particular direcotry may be found  in a `README.md` in that directory.
+More information about  a particular directory may be found  in a `README.md` in that directory.

 ### Configuration